pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     fd rt 45  fd rt 45  fd rt 45  fd rt 45
     fd rt 45  fd rt 45  fd rt 45  fd rt 45

-We let you say "fd" in place of "fd 100" or "forward 100" Most other Turtle Logos hold to the 1960's Lisp convention of requiring you to give the same number of arguments every time you try something, unless you explicitly enclose them inside '()' parentheses.
+We let you say 'fd' in place of 'fd 100' or 'forward 100' Most other Turtle Logos hold to the 1960's Lisp convention of requiring you to give the same number of arguments every time you try something, unless you explicitly enclose them inside '()' parentheses.